The End? The struggle is real

 For a short video recording of this 6th session through the book of Revelation, click here or on the image below.

-Thyatira is known today as Akhisar in far west Turkey.
+Thyatira is known today as Akhisar in far-west Turkey.
 This ancient city was strategically located as a buffer to the Roman empire, obstructing the path of its enemies and giving it time to gather military strength.
 It was found in a rich agricultural area, famous for its purple dye and wine.
 This city prospered during the Roman Empire through the security of the army and the trade routes through it.
-The archaeological discoveries of temple ruins, monuments and its amphitheatre give us a glimpse of the historical culture.
+The archaeological discoveries of temple ruins, monuments, and amphitheaters give us a glimpse of historical culture.
 Ancient manuscripts reveal that many Jews settled in Thyatira during the reign of Seleucus I (305-281 BC).

 Collage_Thyatira

 Thyatiran coins of that era reveal strong trade guilds of weaving, leather, pottery, and bronze melting active in this city.
-These guilds, forerunners to our trade unions, formed leagues who promoted and protected their trade and its workers.
-In this pagan environment, the guilds had their own gods whom they worshipped in the hope of success and prosperity.
+These guilds, forerunners to our trade unions, formed leagues that promoted and protected their trade and its workers.
+In this pagan environment, the guilds worshipped their own gods in the hope of success and prosperity.
 These regular religious rituals involved sharing in a feast consisting of the meats offered to the gods – ending in revelries and religious orgies, symbolizing the prosperity of their trades.

 The letter of Christ to the church in Thyatira is the longest and sternest of all seven letters to the churches (Revelation 2:18-28).